efkuehn/topicmodeldiscovery/docs/exploring_hathi_trust.md

 The matches below .04 are not worth concedering.
-The match is to low to be relevant, so we can filter these matches out with the following list comprehension.
+The match is too low to be relevant, so we can filter these matches out with the following list comprehension.

 ```python
 short_sort = [x for x in pot_match if x[-1] > .04]
 ```

-With the shortened list, we can easily create a pandas Dataframe and do various operiations to find out more about the book as a whole.
+With the shortened list, we can easily create a pandas dataframe and do various operiations to find out more about the book as a whole.
 In the first example, we found the average rating for the topics in the book.
 This calculates the average rating everytime a given topic is dominant on a page.

 ```python